Fleur de Sel: The Ultimate Gourmet Salt Guide & Benefits

 • Less sodium: Because of its strong flavour, less salt is needed.

-• Essential minerals: Natural magnesium, calcium and potassium for overall wellbeing.
+• Essential minerals: Natural magnesium, calcium, manganese, and potassium for overall well-being.

-It is a healthier option but should still be used in moderation.
+It is a healthier opinion, but should still be used in moderation.

 Why Do Chefs Love This?